rk-terence/UbuntuLearning/UbuntuPersonalLog.md

 > readonly
 > To modify an env, just simply use `MYNAME = "xxx"`.

+**several frequently used envs**
+1. PATH
+2. HOME
+3. HISTSIZE
+4. LOGNAME
+5. HOSTNAME
+6. SHELL
+7. LANG/LANGUAGE
+8. MAIL
+9. PS1
+10. PS2
+11. SECONDS

+Time is limited, so when I get in touch with those variables listed above, I will learn them.

 ## Solve the problem of sougou-qimpanel
 Recently, I frequently meet the problem that sougoupinyin doesn't work correctly.
 It is not that easy to solve without looking for help on the Internet.